Skip to main content

 Get Started with Navigating Your Medicare’s Catheter Medicare

 If you’re seeking a reliable provider of intermittent catheters, look no further than 180 Medical.
 We have specialized in intermittent catheters for over twenty years.
-We have years of experience in helping people of all ages from all journeys of life find the right catheter type for their needs.
-Also, we can verify your insurance plan to determine your catheter coverage.
+We have years of experience helping people of all ages, from all stages of life, find the right catheter type for their needs.
+Additionally, we can verify your insurance plan to determine your coverage for catheters.

-Disclaimer: This post provides a general understanding of current Medicare guidelines for coverage of advanced catheter products (A4353).
+Disclaimer: This post provides a general understanding of current Medicare guidelines for coverage of catheters.
 This is not medical advice.
 Please consult with your prescribing healthcare professional for medical advice.